genesluna/ServX/README.md

 # ServX - Express Service

-ServX is a multi-tenant mobile app for managing service provider companies.
+ServX is a multi-tenant mobile app for managing small service provider companies.

 This app was developed using React Native with Expo and the dev client workflow.
 We used Firebase as our BaaS.